brooklynrail/brooklynrail-platform/content/events/2020/11/on-the-19th-amendment-elena-del-rivero-alahna-odoms-kara-tucina-olidge-andrea-andersson.md

       at the Bronx Museum of Art and traveling in the spring to the California African American Museum in Los Angeles."
     person: andrea-andersson-1
+  - person: kara-tucina-olidge
+    event_bio: Kara Tucina Olidge, Ph.D. is a scholar, arts and educational administrator and the Executive Director of the Amistad Research Center at Tulane University.
+She is the former Deputy Director of the Schomburg Center for Research in Black Culture, a branch of the New York Public Library based in Harlem.
+Prior to joining the Schomburg in 2012, Olidge was the Director of the Hetrick-Martin Institute, a nonprofit organization serving lesbian, gay, bisexual and transgender youth in Newark, New Jersey.
+Her scholarly work focuses on the intersection of art, critical cosmopolitanism and community activism.
 date: 2020-11-12 13:00:00 -0500
 end_date: 2020-11-12 14:30:00 -0500
 collections: